Monday, August 29, 2011

 I used pen and watercolor to spruce mine up:

-You can also get some fishing line, clothes pins, and tacks to make a Fishing Line Photo Hanger:
+You can also use some fishing line, clothespins, and tacks to make a fishing line style photo hanger.

 ENJOY!!